MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 5. On the search bar that appears, enter *Dataverse*, and then select the **Dataverse** connector from the results.
 6. Various actions are displayed.
 Scroll through until you find and select the **List rows** action.
 7. Within the **List rows** action, select the **Show advanced options** link.
 8. A FetchXML query field appears.
-This is where you input the copied FetchXML query that Copilot previously generated.
+This field is where you input the copied FetchXML query that Copilot previously generated.
 9. After pasting in your FetchXML, select **Save**.
 10. Test your flow by selecting **Test**.
 11. Follow the prompts on your screen to start your flow manually to review its results.